-The work-study program at Missouri Western State University provides part-time employment to undergraduate and graduate students to help with college expenses.
+The Student Employment Program at Missouri Western State University provides part-time employment to undergraduate and graduate students to help with college expenses.

 Federal Work-Study (FWS) is a form of financial aid awarded to students who demonstrate financial need and meet federal eligibility requirements.
 You must complete the Free Application for Federal Student Aid (FAFSA) and submit all requested documentation (if applicable).
 As with other federal financial aid programs, you must complete a new FAFSA each year for continued consideration.

-If you are eligible, your FWS award will be listed on your financial aid award notification.
-Because funding is limited, Missouri Western cannot guarantee employment to all eligible students.
+If you are eligible, your FWS award will be listed on your financial aid offer.
+Missouri Western cannot guarantee employment to all eligible students.
 You must apply for open positions on campus, go through an interview process and be hired by the department.
 There are many opportunities to work on campus in FWS positions.
 Students can apply for jobs here.

-The work-study program encourages employment in community service and in fields related to your major of study.
-Job positions can be either on campus or off campus.
+The Federal work-study program encourages employment in community service and in fields related to your major of study.
+Job positions can be either on-campus or off-campus.
 Off-campus positions will be at private nonprofit agencies or public agencies and will be in the public interest.

 Missouri Western student employees are paid on a monthly basis.
 Your paycheck will be sent directly to you and will not automatically apply toward your bill.
-You will earn the current federal minimum wage for the hours you work, but that amount may be higher depending on where you work and the type of work you perform.
+You will earn the current federal minimum wage for the hours you work.
 The amount of money you earn cannot exceed your total FWS award.

 Although FWS wages are considered taxable, the money you earn from FWS will not be used to determine your financial need when filing your FAFSA for the following year.

-When assigning work hours, your supervisor will consider your total award and your class schedule.
-Although Missouri Western student employees may work up to 20 hours per week, the average work schedule is from 10 to 15 hours per week.
-Student employees are not allowed to work during scheduled class time.
+When assigning work hours, your supervisor will consider your total FWS award and your class schedule.
+Student employees may work up to 20 hours per week and are not allowed to work during scheduled class time.